dvm360’s new editorial advisory board to help guide content

 Priscilla Bowens, DVM, MPH, JD

 Dr. Bowens brings a rich background as a 14-year licensed veterinarian, internationally published public health researcher, health preparedness educator, and healthcare legal counsel.
-She received her DVM from Tuskegee University, Master of Public Health from the University of Florida, and law degree from the University of Texas.
+She received her DVM from Tuskegee University, Master of Public Health from the University of Florida, and a law degree from the University of Texas.
 Dr. Bowens cohosts M.D. + D.V.M. on YouTube along with her cousin, a human neurologist, with the simple goal of uniting human and animal health to save the world.
 In addition to being married to a veterinarian trained in neurology and neurosurgery, she loves being a mom to two girls and can be found on Instagram @drpetnugget.

 Fun fact: Forget the running of the bulls.
 Several years ago, Dr. Bowens ran with the goats in Radovna, Slovenia near the Julian Alps.
 “No, it’s not a thing,” she says, “but it sure was scenic!”